almudenaolg/gender-representation-in-movies/README.md

 ---

 ## 🔎 Implications
-The findings underscore persistent gender disparities in the film industry.
-In light of recent debates around "forced inclusion," this analysis emphasizes the need for authentic and balanced representation in film to support storytelling diversity.
+The findings underscore persistent gender disparities in the cinema industry.
+In light of recent debates around "forced inclusion," this analysis emphasizes the need for authentic and balanced representation in movies to support storytelling diversity.

 ---